etingof/snmpclitools/README.txt

 PySNMP command-line tools
 -------------------------

-Here is a bunch of SNMP applications written on top of the PySNMP package (http://sourceforge.net/projects/pysnmp/).
+Here is a set of SNMP applications written on top of the PySNMP package (http://sourceforge.net/projects/pysnmp/).
 Some of these tools mimic their famous Net-SNMP (http://sourceforge.net/projects/net-snmp/) counterparts, while others are designed toward easy integration with other Python applications.

 PySNMP command-line tools are written entirely in Python and only rely upon PySNMP package to run (PySNMP requires other Python packages).
-For MIB resolution services to become available, pysnmp-mibs package should be installed as well.
+For MIB resolution services to work for popular MIBs, pysnmp-mibs package should be installed as well.

-These tools have been tested on Linux & Windows XP, though, they might work on any system where Python is available.
+These tools have been tested on Linux & Windows XP, though, they might work on any Python-populated system.

 The whole package is distributed under terms and conditions of BSD-style license.
 See the LICENSE file for details.